transentis/bptk_py/README.md

 ## Changelog

+### 0.8.4
+* Bug fix to bptk.add_scenario that occured when adding a new scenario to an existing scenario manager

+### 0.8.3

+* Little fix for requirements.txt

 ### 0.8.2
 * We are working on making BPTK-Py even more flexible.
 The Scheduler interface now has an attribute ``running``.
 You can modify this during runtime in order to cancel long-standing jobs.
 This may be useful for third-party applications that use BPTK-Py and need to be able to cancel jobs.
 * The YAML Model parser now supports custom Model files for ABM simulations!